 74bravo wrote:Have you tried Aflac?
 I'm thinking about picking them up for supplemental coverage...but I believe they also have plans that should fit your needs.

 74bravo wrote:Just curious and you don't need to answer, but were there other factors in the denial?
 If so, you should be able to have an exclusion written into the policy to exclude coverage for your OSA and then go the route of supplemental coverage.

-Users browsing this forum: gjwljdpac, Google Feedfetcher and 3 guests
+Users browsing this forum: Impubcusetems and 5 guests